danesherbs/articulate-rules/README.md

 # Customiziation

-We've provided a file `generate-eval.py` which allows you to create custom variants of our eval to e.g. increase the number of few-shot examples.
+We've provided two scripts, `scripts/create-eval.py` and `scripts/create-eval-spec.py`, which allow you to create custom variants of our eval in the format of an OpenAI eval.
+This may be useful if you wish to increase the number of few-shot examples, for example.
 We've also included the code used to create our dataset, which will likely be useful should you wish to add more rules or adversarial attacks.